Summer Start Mentors

 Can I take summer classes while I am a Summer Start Mentor?

 - Yes.
-Summer Start Mentors will be required to enroll in at least one academic course, and no more than four credit hours, during Summer Session II at NC State.
-If Mentors choose to enroll in Summer I classes, the class sessions must end by 12:00 pm.
-As a reminder, Summer Session I classes will overlap with training, all conflicts need to be communicated ahead of time.
+Summer Start Mentors will be required to enroll in at least one academic course, and can take up to six credit hours, during Summer Session II at NC State.
+Mentors will not be able to enroll in Summer I classes as this will overlap with training.

 Do I have to live on campus while employed as a Summer Start Mentor?